denjn5/d3-tutorial/ReadMePart1.md

 <!--- Sunburst Tutorial (d3 v4), Part 1 -->

 ## A No Frills Sunburst
-In this page, we'll do a detailed walk-through of a basic "no frills" d3 Sunburst.
-We'll add features in future tutorials.
-I strive to explain each line.
-If I don't explain it, or explain it well, I welcome your input.
-For each titled section, we'll begin with the code and then explain it.
-Maybe it'll help you solve a problem in your own code or build something that you're proud of.
+In this tutorial we'll complete a detailed walk-through of a basic "no frills" d3 Sunburst.

-On the [bl.ocks.org page](https://bl.ocks.org/denjn5/e1cdbbe586ac31747b4a304f8f86efa5), scroll to the bottom to see the uninterrupted code of a Sunburst visual, based on d3 version 4.
-[Part 2](https://bl.ocks.org/denjn5/f059c1f78f9c39d922b1c208815d18af) builds on this tutorial, but adds labels and pulls the data from a separate json file.

 Sunbursts are great for explaining relationships in hierarchical data.
 But the code can get confusing as we mix html, css, svg, json, javascript, and d3.

-And, bounce between radians and degrees.
+Each tutorial builds on the previous one, adding new features.
+I strive to explain every line, and each concept within the line.
+If I don't explain it, or explain it well, it may be covered in a previous tutorial.
+Titled sections begin with a code block and then the explanation.
+The series includes:

+1. [Sunburst 1](https://bl.ocks.org/denjn5/e1cdbbe586ac31747b4a304f8f86efa5): A "No Frills" Sunburst
+2. [Sunburst 2](https://bl.ocks.org/denjn5/f059c1f78f9c39d922b1c208815d18af): Add Labels & an external json file to our basic sunburst.
+3. [Sunburst 3](https://bl.ocks.org/denjn5/3b74baf5edc4ac93d5e487136481c601): Add smooth updates and sorting

+View the entire series on my [bl.ocks.org page](https://bl.ocks.org/denjn5) or my [github page](https://github.com/denjn5/dD3tutorial).
+Maybe they'll help you extend your skills, solve a problem in your own code, or build something that you're proud of.
+I welcome your ideas.

 Do good!  —David Richards